mrpgmr67/mrpgmr67/README.md

 ## I'm a Digital Teraformer and Educator of the next generation of data talent!
 - 🔭 I’m currently teaching graduate data science courses (R, Python, SPSS) as well as helping on numerous open source projects
-- 🌱 I’m currently learning Mandarin
+- 🌱 I’m currently working on continuing education with USC SD.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Stay healthy and employed
 - ⚡ Fun fact: I love travel and new experiences